Skip to main content

 10. Have a payment solution ready.

-It’s important to be able to accept payment in the way your customers expect and, increasingly, that’s via credit or debit card.
-According to Scotiabank, who have endorsed us as their preferred payment provider, “the amount of electronic payments [in Canada] has grown drastically compared to 2019,” and it's showing no sign of slowing down.
+It’s important to accept payment in the way your customers expect and, increasingly, that’s via credit or debit card.

 Think about how you sell your products or services.
 Do you take orders over the phone?
-Are you on-the-go, selling at markets or curbside?
-If so, you should consider a mobile solution, such as payment through a smartphone app.
-Chase’s merchant services provide all of these services and more, allowing you to accept any payment method your customers have handy.
+Are you on the go, selling at markets or curbside?
+If so, consider a mobile solution, such as payment through a smartphone app.
+Chase’s merchant services provide all these services and more, allowing you to accept any payment method your customers have handy.

-You will also need to think about how customers will pay for on-site purchases.
+Think about how customers will pay for on-site purchases.
 Do you want a wired point of sale, like a countertop terminal?
 Wireless terminals, on the other hand, can make it easier to move through a space, to go table to table at a restaurant, for example.
 Whatever your needs, there are solutions.
-Think about which payment solution works best for your business and makes it easiest for your customers to pay.
+Consider which payment solution works best for your business and makes it easiest for your customers to pay.

 Conclusion

-With tourism on the rise in Canada, it’s time to get serious about reaching potential customers.
-Small changes can make big impacts, and with a little elbow grease and some strategic investments, you can reach a whole new population of consumers.
+With tourism spending on the rise in Canada, it’s time to get serious about reaching potential customers.
+Small changes can make significant impacts, and with a little elbow grease and some strategic investments, you can reach a whole new population of consumers.
 Canada has so much to offer its visitors, and your business could be at the top of their must-see list.
-To get started with Chase’s merchant services click here.
+Contact us to get started with Chase’s merchant services.